 Canada’s GDP rises, led by construction and trade

-Canada’s gross domestic product in January increased modestly by 0.2% from December as the effects of the omicron variant paused growth in the services sector.
-The gain came entirely from goods-producing industries, which increased by 0.8%, while the services-producing industries saw no growth because ...
-READ MORE >
+Canada’s gross domestic product in January had a modest increase of 0.2% from December as the effects of the omicron variant paused growth in the services sector. … READ MORE >

 A key inflation gauge surged in February, dampening spending

-The likelihood of a 50 basis-point rate hike by the Federal Reserve in May increased on Thursday as the government reported that a key inflation gauge continued to surge in February.
-The data for the personal consumption expenditures price index came as another strong jobs report is expected on ...
-READ MORE >
+The likelihood of a 50 basis-point rate hike by the Federal Reserve in May increased on Thursday as the government reported that a key inflation gauge continued to surge in February. … READ MORE >

 Robust job openings data might accelerate Fed’s rate hikes

-U.S. job openings in February came in blazing hot again at 11.3 million, which translated to 1.8 jobs available per unemployed worker, the Bureau of Labor Statistics reported on Tuesday.
-The new data will add more pressure on the Federal Reserve to raise interest rates and cool the economy, and ...
-READ MORE >
+Job openings in February came in blazing hot again at 11.3 million, which translated into 1.8 jobs available per unemployed worker, the Bureau of Labor Statistics reported on Tuesday. … READ MORE >

 What is the yield curve telling us?